-Often glazes appear like the melt should have plenty of mobility to heal but this can be deceptive, a melt flow testing regimen is the only way to know for sure (melt flow testers have a reservoir at the top of a steep incline and the glaze runs down a calibrated runway).
-Generally a more fluid glaze will heal blisters much better (see section below on blisters occurring even after refire).
+Often glazes appear like the melt should have plenty of mobility to heal but this can be deceptive.
+A melt flow testing regimen is the only way to know for sure about how much your glaze flows and if flow is changing over time.
+Melt flow testers have a reservoir at the top of a steep incline, the glaze runs down a calibrated runway.
+Generally a fluid glaze will heal blisters much better, but only if it has time and if they have broken.

 You might be under estimating the amount of gases that are coming out.
 Are you holding the top temperature long enough?
 Perhaps a much longer than expected soak might be necessary (on very thick tile or sculptural pieces, for example, 24 hours might be needed).
 Could you do a test on a small piece to confirm this?
-It might also work to adjust the firing schedule to soak, decrease the temperature a little (so the glaze is still pretty fluid), hold it and then cool quickly for the next few hundred degrees to solidify the glaze.
+It might also work to adjust the firing schedule to soak, decrease the temperature a little (so the glaze is still fluid enough to level) and soak it there.

 Gas release from decomposing materials in the body can continue until 950C.
 Many glazes begin melting long before this.